deepanshujayant/Voting-Using-Blockchain/README.md

 > contractInstance = VotingContract.at(deployedContract.address)
 ```

 Interact with the contract via the html page attached, just open it in your browser.
-See [this](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2) tutorial for more details.

-## Credits

-The credits for this code go to [maheshmurthy](https://gist.github.com/maheshmurthy).
-I've merely created a wrapper to get people started.